-Your research advisor advises you and oversees the completion of the paper.
+Your Plan B supervisor advises you and oversees the completion of the paper.

-For the Thesis/Dissertation Paper:
+For the Thesis/Dissertation:

-- Your research advisor helps you to form a thesis/dissertation committee. - Your research advisor chairs the thesis/dissertation committee. - Your research advisor schedules the final oral examination in which you will defend your thesis/dissertation. - Your research advisor advises you and oversees the completion of final revisions to the thesis/dissertation. - Your dissertation/Thesis advisor will become your academic advisor.
-It is your responsibility to inform the department the change of the academic advisor once you have chosen the research advisor.
+- The research advisor introduces and sets up expectations for the student to begin original research. - The research advisor oversees the completion of the prospectus. - Your research advisor helps you to form a thesis/dissertation committee. - Your research advisor chairs the thesis/dissertation committee. - The student is responsible for writing, editing, correcting, and revising the thesis/dissertation, overseen by the research advisor. - Your research advisor schedules the final oral examination in which you will defend your thesis/dissertation. - Your research advisor advises you on and oversees the completion of final revisions to the thesis/dissertation requested by the research advisor and the thesis/dissertation committee.